Zayn14/zsoyokulovacv.github.io/README.md

  - Volunteered in the "International Youth Summit - 2017

 **Women in Techmakers** | 2022-Present
-- Brainstromed the events with a team
+- Brainstormed the events with a team
 - Volunteered in the organized events

 **IT Community of Uzbekistan + Women in Tech** | 2023-Present